pixijs/guides/_basics/architecture-overview.md

 ### Major Components:

-Bob
-: This is a bob

-Jim
-: We don't like jim

-Help!
-: I need help on this stuff :-)
+Scene Graph
+: The scene graph is the tree of renderable objects to be displayed.

+Renderer
-For advanced users looking for more information about the various parts of the system, and how to modify and extend them, check out the [PixiJS Core guide](pixijs-core.md)
+: The core of the PixiJS system is the renderer, which runs the scene graph and draws it to the screen.
+PixiJS supports two renderers that can be used more-or-less interchangeably: a WebGL-based renderer which is faster and supports all PixiJS features, and a Canvas-based renderer which is compatible with older hardware and software, but cannot use advanced features like filters.
+(For more information about the various parts of the renderer, and how to modify and extend them, check out the [PixiJS Core guide](pixijs-core.md).)

+Loader
+: The loader system provides tools for asynchronously loading resources such as images, fonts and audio files.

+Ticker
+: Tickers provide periodic callbacks based on a clock.
+Your game update logic will generally be run in response to a tick once per frame.
+You can have multiple tickers in use at one time.

+InteractionManager
+: PixiJS supports both touch and mouse-based interaction - making objects clickable, firing hover events, etc.  The InteractionManager provides the services under the hood required to capture and process these events.

+Application
+: The Application is a helper that wraps a loader, ticker and renderer into a single easy-to-use object.
+Great for prototyping and learning, but you will likely want to build your own application equivalent in production.